Lead sheet: History

 A predecessor to lead sheets was created in May 1942 when George Goodwin, a radio station director, released the first Tune-Dex cards.
 Printing on 3 by 5 in index cards that had the same size as library catalog cards, Goodwin provided lyrics, melody and chord symbols as well as copyright information.
 Goodwin also promoted the cards to professional musicians until 1963, when poor health forced his retirement.
 For many years the "standard" fake books were called simply "Fake Books".
-All were composed of songs illegally printed, with no royalties paid to the copyright owners.
+All were composed of songs unlawfully printed, with no royalties paid to the copyright owners.
 In 1964, the FBI's Cleveland, Ohio, office observed that "practically every professional musician in the country owns at least one of these fake music books as they constitute probably the single most useful document available".

 The first two volumes, Fake Book Volume 1 and Fake Book Volume 2, issued in the late 1940s and 1950s, together comprised about 2000 songs dating from the turn of the 20th century through the late 1950s.
 In the 1950s the Modern Jazz Fake Book, Volumes 1 and 2 was issued, and Fake Book Volume 3, containing about 500 songs, came out in 1961.
 The music in Fake Books 1, 2, and 3 was photocopied or reset with a musical typewriter from the melody lines of the original sheet music.
 Usually chord symbols, titles, composer names, and lyrics were typewritten, but for a number of songs these were all photocopied along with the melody line.